interest-protocol/interface/CONTRIBUTING.md

 #### In the Application

-- **Feedback Button**: in the header, there is a button on the left side next to the logo (on mobile, open the menu on the right, and in the last position is the "Feedback" button).
+- **Feedback Button**: in the header, there is a button on the left side of application logo (on mobile, open the menu on the right, and in the last position is the "Feedback" button).
 Fill out the _Google Forms_ form and report what happened.

 #### In the Repository